Spensiir/hitchens/_posts/2024-01-18-little-cries.md

 categories: entry
 ---

-birds lost in a cavern
+feathers flutter in a cavern
-i let out little cries
 faint memory of descent
-grateful to see the light
+just grateful to see the light i let out little cries